TASK: Design a PDF or similar document of 1,200 – 1,500 words that gives a focused account of:

 I researched different types of iPad software I could use as part of an RSI-friendly workflow to achieve the animation approaches and styles that would be feasible for me as an independent animator and started to develop the required technical skills.

-- ‘My Wife Doesn’t Love Me Any More’ Uganda
+- Creative Translations 2, Uganda: ‘My Wife Doesn’t Love Me Any More’

-- What happened to my airplane? women’s voices from Pakistan: Pakistan
+- Creative Translations 3: Pakistan, What happened to my airplane?

 For my visual work see: